 Connect With The Russ Parr Morning Show

-Vic Jagger holds a Bachelor’s degree in Media Arts with a concentration in TV Production from the University of the District of Columbia.
-She is also a member of Alpha Kappa Alpha Sorority, Inc.
+Vic is an alumnus of the University of the District of Columbia and earned a Bachelor’s Degree in Media Arts with a concentration in TV Production.
+She is also a lovely lady of Alpha Kappa Alpha Sorority, Inc.

 Donnie Simpson is the ruling Washington DC radio icon as well as a television and movie personality.
 He hosted The Donnie Simpson Morning Show in Morning Drive for over 17 years.
 He was Billboard’s “1998 Air Personality of the Year”.
 He is also known by the nickname “Dr. Green Eyes” for his luminous light green eyes.